Top of MFM project information

 To test the auto power on when power available ssh into the BBB and enter the command:

-To test disk reading attach cables from J3 and J4 to a drive.
+To test disk reading attach cables from J3 and J4 to a drive Ensure the cables are attached in the proper orientation.
+Data can be erased if they are plugged in backward.
+Note that PC hard and floppy cables look similar but are not interchangeable.
 Verify the drive has a terminating resistor installed.
 Power up the board and drive.
 Note that setup_mfm_read only needs to be done once per boot.
+It will give errors if you run it twice or after setup_emu is run.
+If you set up automatic starting of the emulator at boot you will need to turn that off.
 For now you need to reboot the board to switch between reading disks and emulating.
 If you get the error permission denied verify user has permission (I just use root) and the execute bit is set (chmod +x setup_mfm_read). mfm_read may take a minute to detect the format without visible progress indication so don't give up.

 cd ~/mfm ./setup_mfm_read ./mfm_read --analyze --emulation_file ../emu_file --extracted_data_file filename or ./mfm_read --emulation_file ../emu_file --cylinders # --heads # --drive #If you specify the extracted_data_file the program will retry on read error and report uncorrectable errors.
 This way you get the best emulation file and know where the errors are.
 If analyze doesn't understand your drive format use the second command where you will need to specify the number of cylinders, heads, and which drive select your drive is on.
 For reading important drives you should also use --transitions_file filename to archive the drive since it retains the most information if further work is needed and it least likely to be corrupted by software errors.
 You may also wish to use the script command to capture the messages from reading the disk and store it with the image so you know what errors the drive had.